addisonschultz/stencil-framer-components/readme.md

 Framer X uses React under the hood, but that doesn't mean you can't use you custom Web Components.
 The easiest way to include your components in Framer X is to add the script tag thorugh a custom React Hook.
 If you're new to React, a good place to start is [here](https://reactjs.org/docs/getting-started.html).

 1. Add this [Gist](https://gist.github.com/addisonschultz/1811e75b498311211a7f6b8634fb27cd) to the `code` folder of your Framer X Project.
 1. Add the custom hook + script URL to your component file.
-The script URL for these components is `"https://unpkg.com/framerxcomponents/dist/framerxcomponents.js"`.
+The script URL for these components is `"https://unpkg.com/stencil-framer-components/dist/framerxcomponents.js"`.
 1. Use the custom elements in the render body of the Component.

 ### **Node_Modules**

-1. Run `npm install framerxcomponents --save`
+1. Run `npm install stencil-framer-components --save`
-1. Import the StencilJS component into the file you wish to use it in by adding `import my-button from "framerxcomponents"` at the top.
+1. Import the StencilJS component into the file you wish to use it in by adding `import my-button from "stencil-framer-components"` at the top.
 1. Use the custom elements listed above anywhere in your template, JSX, HTML, etc.